sehyungp92/mmdetection/README.md

-# Instance Segmentation of NovelObjects in a Conveyor Setting
+# Instance Segmentation of Novel Objects in a Conveyor Setting

 ## Installation